marcosvidal/Sketch-Notebook/README.md

 #### Reorder comments
-1. Put the comments in the order you want
+1. Select the layer group that containts the comment you want to move
+2. Place it wherever you want (the plugin will automatically read the "y" value of that group to order the comments)
-2. Run the "realign comments" command.
+3. Run the "realign comments" command

 They will automatically reorder and renumber.